static-frame/static-frame/doc/source/articles/serialize.md

 Wall time: 6.81 s
 ```

 Plotted performance tests, as shown below, extend this basic approach by using ``frame-fiuxtures`` for systematic variation of shape and type heterogeneity, and average results over ten iterations.
+The code used to perform these tests is available in GitHub [www].

 ### Read Performance